 Going dutch isn’t the best idea when there’s an over-orderer at the table.
 I think we’ve all seen this person once or twice.
 The friend who gets to the restaurant and sees that everyone is splitting the bill, so she starts ordering things she would never get on her own.
 Why yes, she thinks she will have that third glass of very expensive wine while the more frugal guests at the table clench their jaws.

 If you are planning for guests to evenly split the cost of the bill, consider making a set menu with the restaurant so that the options are priced reasonably well.
-Opt for the set menu so you can include in your invitation a rough estimate of what the meal will cost each guest when the bill is divided.
+Opt for the set menu so you can include in your invitation a rough estimate of what the meal will cost each guest when the bill arrives.

 Want to avoid dealing with financial etiquette altogether?
 An alternative could be to downsize your guest list and have a small party at home, where you cook for everyone.
 You can encourage guests to bring their favorite dish so there’s a nice variety of food, or just discuss meal options beforehand.